kapresoft/kapresoft.github.io/disclaimer.md

 In conclusion, articles on **{{ site.name }}** is intended to offer general financial insights and strategies, but it should not be considered as personalized financial advice.
 Always consult with a licensed financial advisor to tailor strategies to your specific financial circumstances and goals.

+### Health & Beauty Articles

+The information on the articles provided on **{{ site.name }}** is for general informational purposes only and should not be considered a substitute for professional medical advice or consultation.
+Always seek the advice of your physician or qualified healthcare provider with any questions you may have regarding a medical condition or skincare concerns.
+The use of any products or strategies mentioned in this content should be discussed and approved by your healthcare provider to ensure they are appropriate for your individual circumstances.
+The authors and publishers do not endorse or recommend any specific products, treatments, or procedures mentioned herein.
+Individual results may vary, and any reliance on the information presented in this content is at your own risk.

 Thank you for understanding and your compliance with this disclaimer.

 ### Privacy